haejeg/CSCI1300/Project2/README.txt

 I made Gummy Candy a whole group rather than only gummy candy being able to effect turns.
 I also changed how Gummy Candy works in that it'll affect the player, not the tile
 I found this to be more effective in usage and represents how the game should be played better

+I also made entering a candystore when landing on it a default and then you just type exit, if you don't want to buy anything

 Github for this project: https://github.com/haejeg/CSCI1300/tree/main/Project2